luko12/luko12/README.md

 ### Hi there 👋

 🛠 I’m currently working at [Key Capture Energy](https://www.keycaptureenergy.com/), a utility-scale battery energy storage development company.
-I'm building tools to automate site prospecting using ArcGIS and Python.

 💡 Other Projects:
 * [Climate Crossroads](https://cute-figolla-1c2cdd.netlify.app/), a webmap to visualize climate data intersections in the USA